Back

 Designing for scale starts on day one.

-The three-tier hierarchy and modular component system weren't add-ons they were the foundation.
-Strategic systems thinking helped us build not just a usable tool, but a platform that supports reusability, customization, and future integrations without redesign.
+The three-tier hierarchy and modular components weren't add-ons they were the foundation.
+Strategic systems thinking turned a tool into a platform.

 2